christianandredietrich/NexPlayer_Multiview/android.md

 ## Requirements

-- Our NexPlayer Android SDK supports Android 4.4 and above but NexPlayer Multiview feature requires an high-end device as it depends on the device performance.
+- Our NexPlayer Android SDK supports Android 4.4 and above but the NexPlayer Multiview feature requires a high-end device as it depends on the device performance.
 At least Android 10+ should be targeted and device performance should be considered.

 - You should make sure there is enough distance from the live edge to provide a smooth playback which should be adjusted with *suggestedPresentationDelay* and ```SET_PRESENTATION_DELAY``` properties.
-If there is not enough space to buffer from the live edge, playback might be effected.
+If there is not enough space to buffer from the live edge, playback might be affected.

-- In case of Widevine DRM is enabled, Widevine Level 3 should be allowed on the DRM Server.
+- In case Widevine DRM is enabled, Widevine Level 3 should be allowed on the DRM Server.

+- Video encoders should be synchronized and should be embedding correct timestamp for the  video streams

-- For HLS, you should set ```SET_PRESENTATION_DELAY``` property as mentioned above.
+- For HLS, you should set the ```SET_PRESENTATION_DELAY``` property as mentioned above.